SapwoodStudio/Transmogrifier/docs/src/batch_convert.md

 ![Getting_started_Quickstart_Demo_3.gif](assets/images/Getting_started_Quickstart_Demo_5.gif)

 ## Workflow Presets
 Create custom Transmogrifier presets (aka "Workflows) for quickly switching between different conversion scenarios.
+(1) { .annotate }

-Workflows are stored as `JSON` files in your [Blender preferences directory](https://sapwoodstudio.github.io/Transmogrifier/faq/#where-is-transmogrifier-installed-on-my-computer).
+1. Workflows are stored as `JSON` files in your [Blender preferences directory](https://sapwoodstudio.github.io/Transmogrifier/faq/#where-is-transmogrifier-installed-on-my-computer).

 === "`+` Add Preset"
     Click the plus button `+` to create a Workflow from **all** of the current Transmogrifier settings, giving it a custom name.
 Click `OK` to save it.